eglifetoken/eglife-website-update-1/README.md

 # EGLIFE WEBSITE - Deployment Guide

 This guide will walk you through the final steps to publish your website online.
-The process involves getting the code from Firebase Studio onto your computer and then pushing it to GitHub.
+The process involves getting the code from Firebase Studio onto your computer and then pushing it to GitHub using a simple script.

 ---